-THE DRILL SERGEANT: St George Mining (ASX: SGQ) has commenced a multi-rig drill program at the company’s Mt Alexander project, located in the north-eastern Goldfields of Western Australia.
+THE DRILL SERGEANT: St George Mining has been busy of late implementing activities and planned exploration programs at the company’s high-grade nickel-copper-PGE Mt Alexander project, located in the northern Yilgarn Craton of Western Australia.

 St George Mining is applying a two-fold strategy: on one hand it is expanding areas of known high-grade massive sulphide mineralisation intersected near surface at Mt Alexander, while on the other it is testing several large conceptual targets it considers having potential to deliver a step change in the scale of the Mt Alexander project.